Davidefassio/u3tp/README.md

 `u3tpok`

 If the engine fails to do so the engine is forcefully shut down. \
-If the engine succesfully responds it enter idle mode waiting for more commands.
+If the engine succesfully responds it waits for more commands.

 ## Commands